-Career and technical programs are available at Locklin Technical Center to 11^{th} and 12^{th} grade students enrolled in a Santa Rosa County high school.
+Career and technical programs are available at Locklin Technical Center to 11th and 12th grade students enrolled in a Santa Rosa County high school.
 The student must be in good standing at their home school.
-Students may earn four three elective credits per year that will apply towards graduation requirements, as well as, qualify for Bright Futures Gold Seal Scholarships.
+Students may earn four elective credits per year that will apply towards graduation requirements, as well as, qualify for Bright Futures Gold Seal Scholarships.
 This training is provided at no cost to high school students.

-Career and technical pPrograms at Locklin Technical Center with an industry or state certification or state licensure will be weighted for GPA class rank computations for students who qualify for dual enrollment programs.
+Programs at Locklin Technical Center with an industry or state certification or licensure will be weighted for GPA class rank computations for students who qualify for dual enrollment programs.